Bunkerville, Nevada

-Bunkerville is a census-designated place in Clark County, Nevada, United States.
+Bunkerville is an unincorporated town and census-designated place in Clark County, Nevada, United States.
 The population was 1,069 at the 2020 census.

 Geography

 According to the United States Census Bureau, the census-designated place of Bunkerville (which may not coincide exactly with the town boundaries) has a total area of 112.1 km2, of which 110.8 km2 is land and 1.3 km2, or 1.12%, is water.

 Climate

 Bunkerville has a hot desert climate (Köppen: BWh), with cool winters and very hot summers.